alaesahbou/BuscoPhylo/README.md

 - pdf png svg files for phylogenomic tree

+# License
+BuscoPhylo is licensed under the MIT License.

 # Citations
 If BuscoPhylo helped with the analysis of your data, please do not forget to cite: